-Affinity Photo or Photoshop, which one to pick (and why)?
+Affinity Photo or Photoshop, which one should you pick and why?

 We researched and tested these programs to see how they stand against each other.
 Read our unbiased Affinity Photo vs. Adobe Photoshop comparison to make a smart decision.

 Affinity Photo is a raster-based, powerful photo-editing program.
 Serif created the Affinity line in 2015.

 Adobe Photoshop is one of the most popular programs in the world.
 It is raster-based and created by Adobe in 1987.